tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Final_Update.md

 Before anyone actually reached us, Shepard crumpled to the floor like a discarded marionette, limp and lifeless.
 The crowd stopped moving, and the room once again became filled with that thick silence.

-I followed him to the floor, knelling over him with hot tears welling up in my eyes.
+I followed him to the floor, kneeling over him with hot tears welling up in my eyes.

 *“Shep - Shep…oh God…oh God.”*